BSW in Social Work

 Major Program Requirements

-Required Entry-Level Courses: Specific liberal arts requirements for graduation are listed below (* denotes a prerequisite course to the BSW professional program that must be completed before beginning social work core courses).
+Required Entry-Level Courses: Specific liberal arts requirements for graduation are listed below.
+Program Pre-requisites must be completed before beginning Professional BSW Core courses.

 Students must complete all university requirements, including general education, in addition to the degree requirements below.